alwye/bierman-gui/README.md

 </div>

 ### BIERMAN Path Manager

 Path Manager is used to create a content-bearing multi-point path.
 The path can be computed automatically based on the SPF path computation function or the user can explicitly point/click to each router and link between the source and one or more egress or receiver routers.

+The first screenshot shows the path manager slide-out panel.
+The user can select click/point to the source and egress routers if automatic computation (SPF) is selected or the source, egress routers and intermediate loop-free routers and links that would make up the multipoint path.

 <img src="https://raw.githubusercontent.com/zverevalexei/bierman-gui/master/images/06-path-computed.png" alt="Computed path" style="display:block;">
 </div>